OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 In the second step, define all known attacks on the identified functions---also think about functions that are similar to the identified ones---and carve out attack surfaces.
 Assign a risk level to every found attack by, e.g., considering the frequency of occurrence of such an attack and the severity of resulting harms.
-The Common Vulnerability Scoring System (CVSS)  (https://www.first.org/cvss/calculator/3.0)  calculator can be used to assess the risk level.
+The [Common Vulnerability Scoring System (CVSS) calculator](https://www.first.org/cvss/calculator/3.0) can be used to assess the risk level.

-During this activity, developers and penetration testers should work together in several meetings.
+During these steps, penetration testers should support the developers.
+They should work together in several meetings.
 Offer a security training for staff members.
 Different views of external advisors can be helpful, too.

 ##### B. Set up an attack pattern catalog